mdotbaig/mdotbaig.github.io/README.md

 # COMING SOON.

-We will make it 10X faster for you to figure out what you should price your pre-loved and vintage clothes for resale.
+This tool will help you price your pre-loved and vintage clothes 10X faster.

 Please stay tuned.